-Give the table groups time to cut out and to color the other symbols for the candle.
+5. Give the table groups time to cut out and to color the other symbols for the candle.

-[spoken text] Use the following material to facilitate a discussion of the symbols, and give participants time to add each to their candle:
+6. Use the following material to facilitate a discussion of the symbols, and give participants time to add each to their candle:

 The Cross: Ask, What happened to Jesus on the cross?
 (He died.)
 What happened next?
 (He was buried and God raised him from the dead.)
 The cross is a symbol of Christ’s power over death and sin.
 It reminds us that no matter what happens in our lives, nothing, not even death, can separate us from the love of God and from life with God.
 The cross represents our hope in times of trouble.
 It reminds us that bad things in life will never be able to totally conquer good things.
 Good is more powerful than evil.